sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Execution

-This quarter, we are primarily focusing on improving the usability of Batch Changes at [enterprise scale](#enterprise-scale).
+This quarter, we are primarily focusing on improving the value and usability of Batch Changes at [enterprise scale](#enterprise-scale).

 1. Move [server side Batch Changes](https://docs.sourcegraph.com/batch_changes/explanations/server_side) (SSBC) currently an [experimental](https://docs.sourcegraph.com/batch_changes/explanations/server_side) feature, to beta.
 We can move to beta ([#26919](https://github.com/sourcegraph/sourcegraph/issues/26919)) after we:
    - Onboard three early customers, and get positive feedback